-How the Parenting Coordination Process Works
+How the Parenting Coordination Process Works in Greater Detail

 The Parenting Coordination process begins with supportive, non‑coercive coaching and facilitation, grounded in neuroscience and conflict‑management research.
 Parents are supported in developing practical communication skills and problem‑solving approaches that reduce escalation and allow day‑to‑day parenting issues to be addressed more effectively.